Whitney Nic James

 Lil Sis, the Graduate

 I pray July has been good to you so far.
-If you have some time, I encourage you to reflect on some of your favorite moments and lessons from this month.
+If you have time, reflect on your favorite moments and lessons from this month.
 What brought you joy?
 What are you looking forward to next month?
 Journal your responses and try doing the same thing next month.
 This can be a great monthly task for you to complete!

 Filed Under: Family, Lifestyle, Style Tagged With: mjconsistencychallenge, mjconsistencypays